Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Sub-Simplex Reduction Transpose-Mirror Examples

-The spanning \mTp\ (top far left) admits a single origin-enclosing sub-simplex reduction, $\pDs{\FF[3]3}\<\to\pDs{\IP^2_{(3:3:1:1)}}$, while the (extended) Newton \mTp\ (far right) admits many such reductions.
-Two of these are indicated in Figure~\ref{f:3F3MM}, mid-right; their combination with the unique origin-enclosing sub-simplex reduction of $\pDs{}$ then leads to the two transposition pairs in Figure~\ref{f:3F3MM}.
-The symmetry groups are easily found from the rows (vs.\ columns) of the inverse of the exponents' matrix\cite{Krawitz:2009aa,rMK-PhD} and are as follows:
+The spanning multitope (top far left) admits a single 0-enclosing sub-simplex reduction, $\pDs{\FF[3]3}\<\to\pDs{\IP^2_{(3:3:1:1)}}$, while the (extended) Newton multitope (far right) admits many such reductions.
+Two of these are indicated in Figure~\ref{f:3F3MM}, mid-right; their combination with the unique 0-enclosing sub-simplex reduction of $\pDs{}$ then leads to the two transposition pairs in Figure~\ref{f:3F3MM}.
+The symmetry groups are easily found from the rows (vs.\ columns) of the inverse of the exponents' matrix\cite{Krawitz:2009aa, rMK-PhD} and are as follows:

 Here we quotient the ``original'' (on the left-hand side) by $\ZZ_4\<\subset\ZZ_{24}$, leading to $\Tw{G}\<=\ZZ_3\<\times\ZZ_6$ and $\Tw{Q}\<=\ZZ_8\<\times\ZZ_4$.
 The geometric symmetry of the transpose (on the right-hand side) is